 In 1948, the Littleton Post Office had 20 employees and served three rural routes, one star route, a city route, and two city carriers.
 This was just before the rapid growth of the City started in the early 1950s.

-The Littleton Post Office was listed on the National Register of Historic Places and the Colorado State Register of Historic Properties in 2019.
-It was designated a Littleton historic landmark in 2020.
 The building is significant for its association with President Franklin Roosevelt’s New Deal as a project of the Works Progress Administration (WPA).
 The Post Office is significant as an example of a Colonial Revival style public building.
 The United States Post Office, City of Littleton, and Historic Littleton, Inc., held a formal dedication ceremony on Nov.
 9, 2019, with great fanfare from the community.
 The post office has been serving the community from this location for more than 80 years.
+The Littleton Post Office was listed on the National Register of Historic Places and the Colorado State Register of Historic Properties in 2019.
+It was designated a Littleton historic landmark in 2020 and was incorporated into the Littleton Downtown Historic District as a contributing building on October 26, 2022.

 Learn more about the Littleton Post Office here: showpublisheddocument, littletongov.org.